 Oh, how I am torn on the Fit and Finish of the LifeCard pistol.
 I will say from a construction standpoint, the gun is built solidly.
 It’s nothing but aluminum and steel.
-Every piece if precision machined and you can tell.
+You can see the precision on every piece.
 You won’t find tool marks anywhere on the gun.
-It looks smooth and sleek almost.
+It looks smooth and sleek.
 In hand, it feels rock-solid and very well made.
 TrailBlazer certainly put their time and effort into the design.
 The hard coat anodizing is perfect for the gun and strong enough to withstand years of carrying and shooting.

 The striker, the trigger, and the tabs all feel top-notch, well made, well put-together and well-designed.
 A small viewing window in front of the striker allows you to see if the gun is loaded or not.

 Where I get a bit upset is the massive amount of text and information TrailBlazer has decided to shove onto the LifeCard pistol.
 The barrel has a massive LIFECARD 22LR billboard across it.
-Besides that on the frame is the TrailBlazer logo with a Spartan helmet with wings and Spartan helmets in the gun industry are a bit played out.
+Beside that on the frame is the TrailBlazer logo with a Spartan helmet with wings, and Spartan helmets in the gun industry are a bit played out.
 Below that is their name, state, and your gun’s serial number.
 There is too much writing on a gun this small.
 I don’t like it.

 The gun is very simple in terms of how it handles and functions, as well as how it feels in hand.
 The grip is a straight rectangle.
 No palm swell, no groove, just a piece of metal.
-It really is fine for this gun and is not an issue with a single shot 22 LR.
+It really works for this gun and does not pose an issue with a single shot 22 LR.
 The grip is long enough to fill the hand, and you can get your hand up super high on it to help with recoil.